bravecollective/neucore-mumble-plugin/README.md

 instructions.

 - Create a new database (e.g. neucore_mumble)
-- Create database tables by importing create.sql.
+- Create the database tables by importing create.sql.

-The plugin needs the following environment variables:
+The plugin needs the following environment variable:
+- `NEUCORE_MUMBLE_PLUGIN_DB_DSN=mysql:host=127.0.0.1;dbname=neucore_mumble;user=mumble;password=pass`
+  The name of the environment variable can be changed with "DatabaseEnvVar" from the configuration data of the plugin.

+Optional environment variables:
+- `NEUCORE_MUMBLE_PLUGIN_DB_SSL_CA="/path/to/ca-cert.pem"`
+  Setting this will enable encryption for the database connection.
-- NEUCORE_MUMBLE_PLUGIN_DB_DSN=mysql:host=127.0.0.1;dbname=neucore_mumble;user=mumble;password=pass
+- `NEUCORE_MUMBLE_PLUGIN_DB_SSL_VERIFY=1`
-- NEUCORE_MUMBLE_PLUGIN_DB_USERNAME=username # Only required if DSN does not include user
-- NEUCORE_MUMBLE_PLUGIN_DB_PASSWORD=password # Only required if DSN does not include password

-Create a new service on Neucore for this plugin and adjust the "Configuration Data" text area.
+Create a new service on Neucore for this plugin and adjust the "Configuration Data" text area and other configuration values that you want to change.

 ## Install Mumble